The Day the Music Died: In popular culture

-Fiction

-Howard Waldrop's short story "Save a Place in the Lifeboat for Me" (collected in Howard Who?) describes a fictional attempt by a sextet of famous slapstick characters (Chico and Harpo Marx, Abbott and Costello, and Laurel and Hardy) to prevent the accident from occurring.

-TJ Klune's 2020 fantasy novel The House in the Cerulean Sea features an orphaned antichrist, Lucy, who collects records of Holly, the Big Bopper, and Valens, and discusses the crash with the protagonist, Linus.
+Howard Waldrop's short story "Save a Place in the Lifeboat for Me" collected in the 1986 book Howard Who? describes a fictional attempt by a sextet of famous slapstick characters (Chico and Harpo Marx, Abbott and Costello, and Laurel and Hardy) to prevent the accident from occurring.
+TJ Klune's 2020 fantasy novel The House in the Cerulean Sea features a character, Lucy, who collects records of Holly, the Big Bopper, and Valens, and discusses the crash with the protagonist, Linus.